 You can now focus on reviewing your mind map to make sure there aren’t any concepts or information missing.

 Mind maps are an excellent tool to grow your ideas to see the big picture at one glance.
 They can help you organize concepts and create a graphic representation of your next brainstorm session.
 But what happens after your team has brainstormed new ideas and you’re ready to put them in motion?
 You’re going to need the right tool to organize, strategize, and execute your projects.
-Luckily, Instagantt is the perfect tool for that.
+Luckily, Instagantt is the perfect gantt chart software for that.

 Wondering how you can organize ideas, schedule tasks, and execute a project with Instagantt?
 Take a look at this example.